weehowe-z/Simple-Small-C-Compiler/README.md

 #### 1. Input from command line and output on command line
 ```
-$ ./a.out
+$ ./scc
 ```
+> You are required to input your code.
+And the output of IR code will be saved in file `NVM_RC_VERSION=`

 #### 2. Input from file and output on command line
 ```
-$ ./a.out   inputPath
+$ ./scc   inputPath
 ```
+> Output of IR code will be print in command line.

 #### 3. Input from file and output to file

 ```
-$ ./a.out   inputPath   outputPath
+$ ./scc   inputPath   outputPath
 ```

 ### Highlights